Julieisbaka/DesModder-Firefox/docs/DEVELOPMENT.md

 ## Setup Environment

 1. Remove the existing extension to avoid conflict.
-If you plan to be editing DesModder, I suggest opening a [separate Chrome profile](https://support.google.com/chrome/answer/2364824) so that you still have the stable extension in your main profile when you need it.
 2. Make sure you have `git` and `npm` installed.

    - Ensure `node --version` is at least `v18.0.0`.
 If it isn't, `nvm use 18` should typically fix this.